openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C10_Image_fit.md

  `orx-image-fit` provides functionality to making the drawing and placement of images somewhat easier.
 `orx-image` Fits images in frames with two options, contain and cover, similar to CSS object-fit.

+ ## Prerequisites

+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-image-fit` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

  ## Contain mode

  <video controls>